BeiDou: Operation

 In December 2011, the system went into operation on a trial basis.
 It started providing navigation, positioning and timing data to China and the neighbouring area for free from 27 December 2011.
-During this trial run, Compass offered positioning accuracy to within 25 metre and the precision improved as more satellites were launched.
-Upon the system's official launch, it pledged to offer general users positioning information accurate to the nearest 10 m, measure speeds within 0.2 metre per second, and provide signals for clock synchronisation accurate to 0.02 microseconds.
+During this trial run, Compass offered positioning accuracy to within 25 metres and the precision improved as more satellites were launched.
+Upon the system's official launch, it pledged to offer general users positioning information accurate to the nearest 10 m, measure speeds within 0.2 metres per second, and provide signals for clock synchronisation accurate to 0.02 microseconds.

 The BeiDou-2 system began offering services for the Asia-Pacific region in December 2012.
 At this time, the system could provide positioning data between longitude 55° E to 180° E and from latitude 55° S to 55° N.

 The new-generation BeiDou satellites support short message service.

 Completion

 In December 2011, Xinhua stated that "[t]he basic structure of the BeiDou system has now been established, and engineers are now conducting comprehensive system test and evaluation.
 The system will provide test-run services of positioning, navigation and time for China and the neighboring areas before the end of this year, according to the authorities".
 The system became operational in the China region that same month.
 The global navigation system should be finished by 2020.

 As of December 2012, 16 satellites for BeiDou-2 had been launched, with 14 in service.
-And as of December 2017, 150 m Chinese smartphones (20% of the market) were equipped to utilize Beidou.
+As of December 2017, 150 million Chinese smartphones (20% of the market) were equipped to utilize BeiDou.